yuninxia/HPCToolkit/doc/src/users/hpcrun/hpcrun.md

 ```

 For example, to profile an application using hardware counter sample sources
-provided by Linux `perf_events` and sample cycles at 300 times/second (the default sampling frequency) and sample every 4,000,000 instructions,
+provided by Linux `perf_events` and sample cycles 300 times/second (the default sampling frequency) and sample every 4,000,000 instructions,
 you would use:

 ```